 In Dino Attack RPG, because they were both Anti-Hero primary characters, comparisons inevitably arose between Dust and Trigger.
 The fact that many saw Trigger as failing to live up to Dust's legacy was one reason that led to his status as a Replacement Scrappy.

 Jun and Asuka Kazama from the second and fifth Tekken games are examples when the younger character is better than the older one.
 Asuka has the same fighting style as Jun, but more moves and a better designed personality.
-After she made Jun's son fly, fans started to describe Jun as "Asuka's demo".
+After she made Jun's son fly, fans started to describe Jun as "Asuka's demo."
 Forest Law from Tekken 3 wasn't so lucky, because his fighting style was completely identical with one used by his old man, Marshal Law, in previous games.
-Marshal returned in the next game, and stayed, but Forest has been absent since Tekken 3, except for Tekken Tag Tournament.
+Marshal returned in the next game, and stayed, but Forest has been absent since Tekken 3, except for Tekken Tag Tournament and Tekken Tag Tournament 2 (both of which were Dream Match Games).
 However, both Marshal and Forest are often compared with Bruce Lee.
 Not without a reason.

 No sooner did the latest Touhou game come out and reveal the existence of tiger-girl Shou Toramaru, fans immediately began hailing her and her mouse-girl servant Nazrin as the next Ran and Chen Yakumo (fox-girl master and cat-girl servant, respectively).
 They're both animal-girl master/servant pairs where the servant has her own stage before reoccurring in her master's stage as a mid-boss, and... don't really share much similarity beyond that.
 The debate over the similarities between Flandre Scarlet and Nue Houjuu may also be a case of this.